jadecobra/python_tdd_exercises/source/functions.rst

 * :ref:`constant functions<test_constant_function>` always return the same thing
 * functions_ return :ref:`None` by default

-Would you like to know :ref:`how to test that an Exception is raised?<how to test that an Exception is raised>`
+Would you like to :ref:`test making a calculator?<how to make a calculator>`

 ----